v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 		$ServiceSupportRole

-9. You now want to enable the Service Support Administrator role by basing it on its predefined template, which is stored in the $ServiceSupportRole variable.
+9. You're now ready to enable the Service Support Administrator role by basing it on its predefined template, which is stored in the $ServiceSupportRole variable.
 To do so, type the following command and press Enter: <br/>

 		Enable-AzureADDirectoryRole -RoleTemplateId $ServiceSupportRole.ObjectId